PetercSnk/digital-forensics/volatility.md

 contain processes that are reporting to the OS as normal.
 Hidden and unlinked processes will not be shown.

-This command walks the doubly-linked list pointed to by PsActiveProcessHead.
+This plugin walks the doubly-linked list pointed to by PsActiveProcessHead.
 Note that processes that have 0 threads and handles, and a non-empty exit time may not actually still be active.